DerekLai0109/ai_challenge_taiwan_2018_private/distributed-representation/details-of-cbow-and-skip-gram-model/cbow-model.md

 $$

-Thus, output of the hidden layer is obtained as
+Thus, the hidden-layer output is obtained as

 $$